Here are few tips to increase your exposure and to widespread distribution of your music.

 One of the most important things I’ve learned is that social media is an integral part of creating a fan base online.
 If your band doesn’t take the time to build and maintain a strong social following, then chances are you’ll get left behind.
 I hate to break it to you, but there’s a lot of independent bands and musicians out there.
+There is also more music than anyone can listen to in a lifetime!
 Even if you’re from a small town in the middle of nowhere, your online presence helps you compete on a global scale.
 We all know the key players in the social media game, but how are they different and how can each be used independently to flex your marketing muscle?

-Here are some tips for how bands and musicians can build a stronger social following:
+Here are some tips for how musicians can build a stronger social following:

 – Offer more than just your music – As a musician, you’re selling your music.
 But that doesn’t mean that the music is everything.
 It’s also important to build your image online.
 And your image isn’t only defined by logos and cover images, but also by the people that make up your band.
 Of course you’re going to post about upcoming shows, press mentions and new releases, but it’s also a good idea to post content that speaks to your audience on a human level.
 As a band, you have the unique opportunity to be the “tastemaker” for your audience.
 Step outside the box and incorporate some non-band-related content that you find interesting and chances are your followers will find it interesting too.